antmicro/kenning-bare-metal-iree-runtime/README.md

 git lfs install
 git lfs pull
 ```

-In other distributions install the above dependencies using your package manager.

 The Python packages required to run below scripts are listed in `requirements.txt`.
 Before installing those, it is recommended to create a Python virtual environment.